 Heroics don’t scale.Systems do.

-Your strongest FDEs are carrying the hardest deployments back to back — and every new one starts from zero.
-Hiring can’t close a gap that compounds; heroics don’t renew.
+Your strongest FDEs carry the hardest deployments back-to-back, and every new one starts from zero.
+People don’t renew on demand — and hiring can’t close a gap that compounds.
 HALDEMAN builds the operating model that turns each deployment into the next one’s head start — so the program scales without burning the people who run it.

 § 01 · The evidence